-As mentioned in an earlier post, you need to keep an eye on potential summertime plumbing problems.
+Arguably, there are few features in a home as important as your bathroom plumbing.
+To prevent problems of the most inconvenient and pleasant sorts, you'll need to keep an eye out for seasonal plumbing problems.
 Your sinks, toilets and showers can get a lot of extra use thanks to hot, sweaty family members and houseguests.
 This heavy-duty workload can open the door for some genuinely unpleasant situations, like a clogged bathroom sink or a troublesome toilet.

 Address the mess: Clogged bathroom sinks and toilets that won't stop running